TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Aliases.rst

    The following should work on MacOS and Linux as well as on Windows with some bash compliant shell.
    It has been tested on Linux (Xubuntu).
-You can help to keep this page up-to-date by using "Edit me on GitHub" (see :ref:`h2document:docs-contribute` for more information).
+You can help to keep this page up-to-date by using "Edit on GitHub" (see :ref:`h2document:docs-contribute` for more information).

 For shell commands you often use, you can add them to your list of aliases.